Everything you need to know about applying for a MACP with a Concentration in Trauma & Abuse

 - How have you engaged your own trauma and abuse?
 What avenues have you taken to care for it?

-- How would you describe your experience in a group context?
+- Describe your experiences of engaging yourself and others in a group context.
 Where did you thrive?
 Where did you struggle?

-- How does your spirituality and theology influence your theory of change?
+- How does theology and your spirituality and theology influence your theory of change?

-Once complete, please ensure that your name is in the header of the document, save as a .pdf file with the title “Your Name – Essay — CTA”, and submit by email to email@example.com.
+Once complete, please ensure that your name is in the header of the document, save it as a .pdf file with the title “Last Name, First Name—Essay—CTA,” and submit by email to firstname.lastname@example.org.

 We are committed to diversity in every sphere of faith and life.
 We receive applications without discrimination on the basis of race, ethnicity, religion, gender, age, national origin, disability, marital status, sexual identity, sexual orientation, military status, or denomination.